Bhunjia

-Bhunjias, are an ethnic group found in India mainly reside in Sunabeda plateau in Odisha and Chhattisgarh.
+Bhunjias are an ethnic group found in India mainly who reside in Sunabeda plateau in Odisha and Chhattisgarh.
 They are mostly found in Nuapada district, which is roughly between 22° 55′ N and 21° 30′ N latitude and 82° 35′ E longitude.
 It was a part of Khariar Zamindari, which formed the eastern and the southeastern region of Raipur district of Chhattisgarh division in Central Province till 1 April 1936, when it was transferred to Odisha on its creation.
 It is now in Komna block of Nuapada district in Orissa.
 In Chhattisgarh they are found in Raipur district.